2-day & 3-day Mt. Olympus ascent.

 Version 1 of the 2-day ascent, mainly for the months of June (second half), July and August.

 Day 1: Meet in Litochoro, at the central open car park behind St. Nikolas church, at 09:00 – 09:30.
-Transfer by road to Prionia location, (car parking place) at 1200m.
+Transfer by road in your own means of transport, unless arranged differently, to Prionia location, (car parking place) at 1100m.
 At about 11:30 we start our walk from Prionia.
 After a 3.00′ hour walk on a well marked path, we reach refuge A’ or “Spilios Agapitos”, at 2100 m.
 Here we have a good rest, admiring the view over a drink and a light lunch.
 At about 15:30 to 16:00, we set off for the muses’ plateau, our today’s destination.
 It will take us about 3.00′ hours to reach the plateau, at 2720 m.
 A fantastic walk to reach a unique place!
 We are very close to the summits and the Gods themselves!
 There will be plenty of time to wonder around this beautiful place, have a good rest and enjoy your evening meal.
 Duration of walk 6.00’ to 6.30’ hours moderate.
 Altitude covered, 1750m up.

-Day 2: Having spend the night at the plateau and being so close to the main summits, we do not have to have a very early start for the attempt to the highest summit “Mytikas” 2918m, which is a very special and demanding scramble, thus we can have a good rest and sleep before we do it.
-We set off for the summit at about 08:30.
-At about 10:00 we will be on the summit (net walking and scrambling time, 3.00’ hours) and back at the plateau at about 12:00 where we have a good rest and meal, before we set off for the return walk via the Lemos – Petrostrounga – Gortsia route.
-We should be back to Prionia at about 19:00 to 20:00.
-Duration of walk / scramble to Mytikas and back, 3.00′ hours moderate / challenging and from the plateau to the Gortsia 5.00’ to 5.30’ hours moderate.
-Altitude covered, 218m up to Mytikas and back down to the plateau and 1650m from the plateau dawn to Gortsia.
+Day 2: Having spend the night at the plateau and being so close to the main summits, we have a relaxed setting off to the near by summits “Toumpa” (2801m) and “Profitis Elias” (2803m) at about 09:30.
+When atop both summits, we enjoy phantastic views to all directions.
+We are back at the plateau at about 12:30, where we have a rest and maybe a light meal, before we set off for the return walk via the Lemos – Petrostrounga – Gortsia route.
+We should be at Gortsia at about 19:30 to 20:00.
+Duration of walk to Toumpa & P. Elias and back, 2.00′ hours moderate and from the plateau to Gortsia 5.00’ to 5.30’ hours moderate.
+Altitude covered, 100m up to Toumpa & P. Elias and back down to the plateau and 1650m from the plateau dawn to Gortsia.

 Version 2 of the 2 day ascent, mainly for the months of May, June (first half), September and October.